 Closely linked to my love of food is my love of travelling.
 This sounds romantic, possibly a bit pretentious (did I also mention I love yoga, farmers' markets and a good flat white coffee?) but the reality is I am incapable of leaving the UK without some nerve-shredding disaster occurring (recent highlights have involved bomb scares on planes, bedbugs, lost luggage, missed flights, altercations with Cambodian airport staff, earthquakes and a panicked text to travel companions during a trip in Syria telling them they 'might have to call the embassy' because our car radiator briefly overheated).
 I collect recipes as souvenirs, hoarding scraps of inspiration from restaurants, cafes, street food wherever I go.
 South-east Asia is my favourite destination and in the last four years my cooking has tended to revolve around that type of food.
 Sometimes I go to other nice places but I wonder where the chopsticks and the durian fruit are and it just isn't the same and I always feel a tiny bit sad.

-I recently completed a PhD in Arthurian children's literature at the University of York, and I am now working on a postdoctoral research project at the University of Aarhus, looking at representations of adventure and risk-taking in children's literature from the nineteenth century to the present day.
-You will probably find some Danish-inspired recipes starting to infiltrate the blog as I adjust to expat life in Denmark (apparently it's not all pastries and bacon, but we shall see).
-Alongside books and food, I love gardening, reading, walking, cats, drinking tea, horse-riding, cycling and swimming.
+I recently completed a PhD in children's literature at the University of York, and I am now working on a postdoctoral research project at the University of Aarhus, looking at representations of adventure in children's literature from the nineteenth century to the present day.
+Alongside books and food, I love gardening, reading, walking, cats, yoga, painting, tea, horse-riding and swimming.
 I also work as a freelance food/recipe writer for various companies and publications.